PaulFrankling/recip_me/TESTING.md

 * The Profile page correctly shows the logged in accounts Username in the page title. &check;
 * If the user has just registered or hasn't added any recipes, the page correctly shows an 'Add Recipe' CTA button. &check;
 * When the user adds a recipe, it removes the 'Add Recipe' CTA button as expected. &check;
-* The Profile page just the recipes the user has added and no other users. &check;
+* The Profile page only displays the recipes the user has added and no other users. &check;

 #### Add Recipe Page